jupyterhub/jupyterhub/docs/source/reference/database.md

 ### SQLite

 The SQLite database should not be used on NFS.
+SQLite uses reader/writer locks to control access to the database.
+This locking mechanism might not work correctly if the database file is kept on an NFS filesystem.
+This is because `fcntl()` file locking is broken on many NFS implementations.
+Therefore, you should avoid putting SQLite database files on NFS since it will not handle well multiple processes which might try to access the file at the same time.

 ### MySQL